 - Chaplains are there to provide spiritual support to people in times of crisis, anxiety, suffering, grief, loss and death.
-You can ask to see a Chaplain or spiritual support person from your religion. - Aboriginal Health Workers provide support to Aboriginal and Torres Strait Islander patients and their families in our hospitals in the Local Health District.

-An Aboriginal Health Worker can be contacted by phoning the Social Work Department at or you can let ward staff know you would like to speak to the Aboriginal Health Worker.
+You can ask to see a Chaplain or spiritual support person from your religion. - Principal Aboriginal Health Workers (PAHW) provide support to Aboriginal and Torres Strait Islander patients and their families in our hospitals in the Local Health District. - A Principal Aboriginal Health Worker can be contacted by phoning the Social Work Department at - Wollongong Hospital on 4253 4501 - Shoalhaven Hospital on 4428 7624 - or you can let ward staff know you would like to speak to the Principal Aboriginal Health Worker. - An Aboriginal Family Room is located at Wollongong Hospital, on Level 7, Block C West.
+The Aboriginal Family Room provides a culturally safe space for families to gather and have a break.
+There are tea and coffee facilities, microwave, fridge and TV.
+You can get information about health care and local Aboriginal community services.